praekeltfoundation/rasa-postgres-archiver/README.md

 ## Configuration
 The following env vars are provided for configuration:

-DATABASE - url describing how to connect to the database S3_BUCKET - the bucket to upload the archives to AWS_ACCESS_KEY_ID - the access key for the AWS account AWS_SECRET_ACCESS_KEY - the secret key for the AWS account
+`DATABASE` - url describing how to connect to the database

+`S3_BUCKET` - the bucket to upload the archives to

+`AWS_ACCESS_KEY_ID` - the access key for the AWS account

+`AWS_SECRET_ACCESS_KEY` - the secret key for the AWS account

+`S3_KEY_PREFIX` - the prefix to add to S3 keys, defaults to "events", which will create keys like "events-2020-12-02.json.gz"